Skip to main content

 Bench Book - 2.2 Why the Interstate Compact for Adult Offender Supervision?

-Similar to its application relative to the courts, the ICAOS does not control the underlying decisions of a parole board except to the extent that the decision to parole requires or permits travel or relocation to another state.
-If the parole board permits such travel or relocation, the rules of the ICAOS apply and direct related actions of state officials in both states.
-The transfer of incarcerated offenders to serve their term of confinement in another state is not controlled by the ICAOS but may be controlled by the Interstate Corrections Compact.
+Similar to its application relative to the courts, the ICAOS does not govern the underlying decisions of a parole board, except when those decisions involve travel or relocation to another state.
+If the parole board authorizes such travel or relocation, the ICAOS rules apply and guide the actions of officials in both states.
+However, the ICAOS does not regulate the transfer of incarcerated individuals to serve their confinement in another state; such transfers may be governed by the Interstate Corrections Compact.

-PRACTICE NOTICE: The ICAOS is not an instrument imposing restrictions upon the discretion of courts or parole authorities in the sending state as to the nature of the sentence or conditions to impose on an offender.
-Limits on sentencing or parole conditions are generally a function of state law.
-The ICAOS becomes relevant to courts and parole authorities when an offender travels or relocates to a state other than the state that imposed the sentence or conditions.
+PRACTICE NOTE: The ICAOS does not constrain the discretion of courts or parole authorities in the sending state regarding the nature of the sentence or conditions imposed on a supervised individual.
+Such limitations are typically governed by state law.
+The ICAOS becomes pertinent for courts and parole authorities when a supervised individual travels to or relocates in a state other than the one that issued the sentence or conditions.